 Michel Ocelot will be present at the closing ceremony of the Princeton French Film Festival on April 23 where his César Award–winning film Dilili in Paris (2018) will be screened.

-On April 24, Michel Ocelot will introduce a special screening of Icarus, his episode from the 1989 animated series Ciné Si (“Cinema If”).
+On April 24, Michel Ocelot will introduce a special screening of The Three Inventors (1979), the director’s first film, which earned him both a BAFTA and a César.
+The Princess of Diamonds (1989), an episode from the filmmaker’s iconic series Ciné Si, later included in Princes and Princesses (2000), will also be featured.
 Organized by the Francophone Short Films Festival in Harlem, this event offers a great opportunity to discover the filmmaker’s early work.

 To conclude this magical weekend, on April 25, the Cultural Center of the Lycée Français de New York will host a screening of Dilili in Paris, followed by a Q&A with Michel Ocelot as part of their Francophone fair, En Français, Oui but Why?.